gitarun1999/Loan-Prediction/README.md

 Train the model(s) on the training set.

 ### Model Evaluation:
-Evaluate the model's performance using appropriate metrics (e.g., accuracy )
+Evaluate the model's performance using appropriate metrics (e.g accuracy)